LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 - IBKR Paper Trading Account (https://www.interactivebrokers.com/en/software/am/am/manageaccount/papertradingaccount.htm)

-# NinjaTrader Strategy Module Requirement
+# NinjaTrader Strategy Module Requirements
-This module is designed for Ninjatrader 8 and should be attached to 1-min chart as it is both a high fequency and swing trader modules that determines which module to use on a case by case basis.
-It should be in imported into NinjaTrader and then attached to the chart using the 'SL' strategy.
+This module is designed for Ninjatrader 8 and should be attached to 1-min chart as it operates in serveral modes and determines which mode to use on a case by case basis.
+The recommendation is to attach the strategy directly to various charts.
+It is designed to operate in a headless mode as is most strategies.

 ## NinjaTrader IBKR License
 The license should be either leased or purchased as live trading is only available to a fully license product for connection to IBKR.
+When volumetric trading modes are only supported on purchased licenses.

 ## NinjaTrader IBKR Connection
 Please see the Ninjatrader IBKR Connection guide and the recommendation is to use the TWS component for connection as oppose to the gateway.
 Unfortunately IBKR works best with the component as it provides the most stable account and market data API.
 For the High Fequency mode to function it needs a very stable and consist connection.